ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 ### chip-style (optional for poll, quiz, results, slider)

 Controls the style of the component.
 Can be `flat` (default), `shadow`, or `transparent`.
-Results and binary-poll elements don't support shadow.
+Results, sliders, and binary-poll elements don't support shadow.

 ### prompt-text (optional)